joosygoos/Time-sensing-535-635/README.md

 3. Joshua Gu

 ## Introduction
+The use of Internet of Things (IoT) devices has increased by 11.7% since 2024 [2].
+Accurate time synchronization is essential for these devices to communicate effectively and record events reliably.
+IoT networks are increasingly heterogeneous due to differences in communication systems and sensing capabilities.
+Traditional network-based synchronization protocols, such as Network Time Protocols (NTP) [4] and IEEE 1588 [5], have high energy costs since they rely on frequent packet transmissions.
+Moreover, many IoT devices are resource-constrained, limiting their ability to continuously access central servers for synchronization.
+These limitations reduce the effectiveness of sensors in certain applications and environments [1][3].

+To address this, we propose an event-sensing-based synchronization solution.
+This reduces the energy requirements by eliminating the need for continuous communication with external gateways.
+Importantly, it requires no additional hardware, instead leveraging the inherent sensing capabilities of IoT devices to harness freely available ambient events (background events such as doors being slammed, people laughing, sudden pressure and light changes) [1][6][7].

 ## Design Goals
 Our goal is to replicate the time syncing system modeled in HAEST.
 This refers to a scalable, cost efficient, universal time synchronization system that solves the inherent latencies and shortcomings of current time-syncing protocols.